 - The West Highland Galley in Early Praise Poetry

 - Rowing Songs

 - Divided by the Seas - Emigration & Separation

 - Love of the Sea verses The Land, Relationships & Family Life

 The course will include a field trip outwith the college campus and participants are expected to be comfortable walking about 1 mile with ease, so please ensure that you bring a waterproof jacket, a small backpack and comfortable walking shoes.

 This course is suitable for fluent speakers as well as those who have little or no Gaelic, but who have a desire to learn the language.
-Class tuition will be given in English & Gaelic and both languages will also be used on excursions.
+Class tuition will be given in English and Gaelic and both languages will be used on any class excursions.

 Click on highlighted link for more information on how to book this course - A Seascape of Gaelic Song.